- BS Biology, Albright College

 - PhD Developmental Biology, Thomas Jefferson University

-An adjunct since 2000 and a full-time instructor since 2007, Nancy Matre teaches Anatomy & Physiology labs, Functional Neuroscience for Occupational Therapy students, General Biology labs, and non-majors Life Investigation labs.
-Her thesis work at Jefferson investigated cell adhesion during retinal development.
-With support from the American Brain Tumor Association, she studied cell adhesion in tumor metastasis as a postdoctoral fellow at the University of Cincinnati’s Department of Cell Biology/Neurobiology/Anatomy.
-Dr. Matre returned to developmental studies investigating the role of TGF-beta in the inner ear at Cincinnati Children’s Hospital’s Department of Otolaryngology.
-Here at Xavier, Dr. Matre assists with interviews on Scholarship Day, participates in X-perience, has spoken at the Student Athlete Manresa program, and helps direct the Hughes High School STEM program visit in the biology department.
+An adjunct since 2000 and a full-time instructor since 2007, Nancy Matre teaches Anatomy & Physiology, Functional Neuroscience, and biology for non-majors.
+While at Jefferson, she investigated cell adhesion during retinal development.
+With a grant from the American Brain Tumor Association, she studied cell adhesion in tumor metastasis as a postdoctoral fellow at the University of Cincinnati’s Department of Cell Biology/Neurobiology/Anatomy.
+Dr. Matre returned to developmental studies by investigating TGF-beta in the inner ear at Cincinnati Children’s Hospital’s Otolaryngology Department.
+Here at Xavier, Dr. Matre serves as an evaluator on Scholarship Day, has participated in X-perience, has spoken at the Student Athlete Manresa program, and serves as a faculty speaker for Manresa small groups.
+She has also written and administered Anatomy & Physiology exams for the Science Olympiad for high school students.
 In 2008, she received the Student Athlete Faculty Appreciation Award.
-Nancy and her husband Dave have two children and enjoy the company of two cats and three pet mice (who get along just fine).
+In 2012, she received the Joan G. McDonald award.
+Nancy and her husband Dave have a son and a daughter, and at home enjoy the company of two cats.